 Also set to rise within the estate will be an iconic bridge that will conveniently connect the QC and Pasig parcels, offering a new route that can help ease vehicular traffic in the north eastern and eastern portions of Metro Manila.
-The bridge is expected to be completed by late 2021.
+The bridge is expected to be completed by Q2 of 2022.